egelege/itu_sct_autonomous/itu_sct_autonomous_weeklyhw5/README.md

 - **Aggregation:**
   A specialized form of association where the component parts can exist independently.
 In this project, the overall taste balance and total cost are aggregated within the `Menu`, yet are standalone attributes.

 ---

-## JSON File Handling

-This project utilizes the RapidJSON library to work with a JSON file named `menu.json`.
-The following headers are integral to this process:

-- **`document.h`:** For parsing JSON documents.
-- **`writer.h`:** For generating JSON data.
-- **`stringbuffer.h`:** For managing string buffers.

-These components enable efficient JSON parsing and generation, ensuring the menu data is handled reliably.

----